puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/zookeeper.md

 ### Testing for readiness

 Readiness is not the same as liveness.
-If a process is alive, it is scheduled and healthy.
+If a process is alive, it is scheduled and functional.
 If a process is ready, it is able to process input.
 Liveness is a necessary, but not sufficient, condition for readiness.
 There are cases, particularly during initialization and termination, when a process can be alive but not ready.